 The overall program goals of the Deaf cultural studies/ASL certificate are to:

-Curriculum for Deaf Cultural Studies-American Sign Language Certificate
+Curriculum for 2023-2024 for Deaf Cultural Studies-American Sign Language Certificate

 Deaf Cultural Studies - American Sign Language, certificate, typical course sequence

 Structure of American Sign Language